flumeapp/help.flumeapp.com/views/upload.md

 ### Videos

-When you select a video to upload that exceeds the [aspect ratio requirements](//misc/upload-specifications.md), you have two options:
+When you select a video to upload that exceeds the [aspect ratio requirements](//misc/upload-specifications.md), you have three options:

 - Scroll the video's cropping region to a desired area using your mouse/trackpad.
 The region of the video not visible will be cropped from the upload, and the original aspect ratio will be maintained.
+- [Crop a region of the video](#cropping-videos) so that it falls within the aspect ratio requirements.
 - Resizing the video to fit into a square.
 Like above, scroll the video's cropping region to a desired area using your mouse/trackpad.
 The region of the video not visible will be cropped from the upload, and a 1:1 (square) aspect ratio will be maintained.